 - The reporting of investment expenses will change.

 If you have any questions or if your organization needs help implementing these changes, please reach out to our nonprofit team here.
-To download a copy of sample financial statements under the new model, click here.

 Meet the Author